Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 1. Close MMCC.
 If you can't, then open the Windows Task Manager (Control+Shift+Esc) and kill the program or end the task.

-2. Open the Minerals folder with the Windows Explorer, and sort the files by alphabetical order.
+2. Open the app folder with Windows Explorer and sort the files by alphabetical order.
 Then look for a file with the name Minerals.exe or

 Minerals - Application.
 Right-click that file and choose Run as administrator.
-If the program is opened as usual with your data and no error messages, you're done.
+If the program is opened as usual with your data and there are no error messages, you're done.

-3. In the Minerals program folder carefully delete all files with name minerals except those with extensions DB, MB, and EXE (maybe you will need to set your
+3. In the app program folder, carefully delete all files with the name minerals except those with extensions DB, MB, and EXE (maybe you will need to set your

-4. Carefully delete all files with name deleted except those with extensions DB and MB.
+4. Carefully delete all files with the name deleted, except those with extensions DB and MB.

 5. Open the file minerals.ini with a pure text editor, like Notepad or WordPad, search for two lines that begin with Order=<here a number> and Invers=<here a number>, and delete both.